(News:July 17, 2020)

 But healthy people who have stayed away out of concern for others in their family or circle may feel comfortable coming to events where we are careful to mask up and stay socially distant, reducing the chances of community transmission.

 Below are some details applying this to current church events.

 All Mask Sundays – every Sunday.
 By default our reopened church services have tended to include those relatively comfortable going without masks and greeting each other warmly.
 However, in light of the current spike of cases, hospitalizations and deaths in our immediate area, the need to love others in the body and the community calls us to stronger measures.
 We will begin an “all mask” approach to the worship service beginning this Sunday, July 19, 2020, and continuing as long as current high levels of the virus are observed.
 The goal is to reduce the chances of community spread of the virus.

-If you come, we ask you to be fully masked.
+If you come, we recommend that you be fully masked.
 This is most crucial before and after the service when you are not socially distanced by the seating (which will be even more separated beginning this week).
 Once seated, masks are still strongly encouraged for the entire service.

 Exceptions to full masking should be minimized, but include:

 (1) people leading worship.
 We will increase the distance from the singers to the congregation and keep other leaders on the stage.